bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 <h3>Photo tagging</h3>
 In the raw datasets, some photos contain only L, others only J, some both and some none of them.
 We exploit these photos to extract face pictures for each girl.
 To do so, we need to locate precisely the faces in the photos first.

 For efficient annotation, I have used an opensource tagging software: <a href="https://github.com/microsoft/VoTT" target="_blank">VoTT</a> which is supported by Microsoft.
 The tagging is pretty straightforward and you can quickly annotate the photos with a very intuitive interface.
-It took me between one and two hours&nbsp;to tag the full dataset.
+It took me between one and two hours to tag the full dataset.

 {% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/sidebysideLandJ.jpg' caption="Efficient photo annotation with the VoTT software.
 Note also the FC Nantes outfits..." size_class="small" %}